Does My Website Need to Be ADA Compliant?

 This rule transforms web accessibility for government entities from a best practice into a concrete regulatory requirement with measurable standards and enforceable deadlines.

-These deadlines are approaching rapidly.
-Government entities that have not begun their accessibility remediation efforts are already behind schedule.
+These deadlines are approaching.
+Government entities that have not begun their accessibility remediation efforts have limited runway.

 Need help with ADA compliance?